 Bachelor of Science in

-As a math major at ORU, you will benefit from our diverse teacher preparation program that is made up of three segments: general education, the subject area and the professional education.
+As a mathematics, computer information technology, computer science, or applied science major at ORU, you will benefit from our diverse teacher preparation program that is made up of three segments: general education, the subject area and the alternative placement program for teacher certification.
 These are woven together with a Christian worldview that will truly ensure you graduate ready to enter the classroom and impact the world.

 - Differential Equations

 - Higher Algebra

 What makes ORU’s alternative certification programs stand out?

 Besides the expansive offerings of the classes and expert education professors in this department, ORU’s Math, Computer Science, and Science Alternative Education programs presents a opportunities for you to further your experience and grow by way of student societies, clubs and extracurricular activities.
 These groups supply a unique occasion for you to deepen your well of knowledge in mathematics.